Administrative Information & Policies

 - Option 2: Monthly payments over the term.
 Please note that your deposit is separate from your first month’s payment.
 This means if you register mid-term, your 20% deposit is due plus your first monthly payment.

 To set up a payment plan: click on “My Account,” then “Click here to pay your balance.”
 Scroll down to the bottom of your invoice and click on the box that says “Click here to put this invoice on a payment plan.”
 This can only be done if you are paying by credit card.
+If you have more than one invoice, contact the CIM office to have them merged.

 How to Pay: